 For a dynamic remarketing campaign to work, you need to share with Google Ads exactly which products were being looked at.
 Ideally, you’d want to pass the data through to Google Analytics so that you have the ability to check the data is coming through as expected.

 For a retail implementation we need to set up the following three pieces of data:

 In this video I’ve shown you how to set this all up through Google Tag Manager and Google Analytics using a plugin for Woocommerce called Google Tag Manager for WordPress.

-Having your dynamic remarketing set up correctly will make a big difference to your conversion rate and so I strongly recommend you to look into this for your own business and fixing it if you don’t have it working correctly.
-Like I said in the video, it is a bit technical to setup, so if this isn’t your cup of tea then please reach out and see if there is any way that I can help you.
+Having your dynamic remarketing set up correctly will make a big difference to your conversion rate and so I strongly recommend you to look into this for your own business and fix it if you don’t have it working correctly.
+Like I said in the video, it is a bit technical to set up, so if this isn’t your cup of tea then please reach out and see if there is any way that I can help you.